 - the name and address of the legal entity that employs you.11

 Your employer has a 33-day window to cure these mistakes from the time you notify them of the violation.
-They then have to provide you with a fully compliant pay stub for each pay period covering the 3 years prior to the notice.12
+They then have to provide you with a fully compliant pay stub for each pay period covering the 3 years before the notice.12

 If you think that your employer is committing a pay stub violation, it can be helpful to review your payroll records.
 In California, you have a right to do so.